Everaldo Coelho: Career

 Everaldo worked for Conectiva and LindowsOS, and later as a freelance artist for SUSE, KDE, Mozilla and many other Linux-related projects.
-He has also worked on various projects for Mac OS X and Microsoft Windows XP platforms.
+He worked on projects for Mac OS X and Microsoft Windows XP platforms.
 In 2004, he joined Lindows.com as a full-time Lindows.com employee.
-From 2012 to 2018, he had been Head of UX at Movile, and also worked as a consultant at Yellowicon Studio.
-Since 2023, he mentors new designers at the nonprofit organization Endeavor and at BeYou Education.
+From 2012 to 2018, he was Head of UX at Movile, and also worked as a consultant at Yellowicon Studio.
+Since 2023, he began mentoring new designers at BeYou Education and at the nonprofit organization Endeavor.
 In 2025, he joined DataBank as a full-time principal designer.

-Everaldo started out as an illustrator.
-He has illustrated many children's books, school books, and magazines (including one specialized in Linux).
-In 1998, when Everaldo purchased his first PC, he saw a Mac in the computers store.
-Not understanding much about operating systems at the time, he searched the Internet for an OS to install on his new machine, coming across Linux.
-He installed Linux and WindowMaker, and began making themes.
+Everaldo began his career as an illustrator.
+He has illustrated many children's books, school books, and magazines (including one specializing in Linux).
+In 1998, when Everaldo bought his first PC, he saw a Mac in the computers store.
+He installed Linux on the machine, and began making themes.

-In 2000 he made a few icons for Conectiva as a freelancer.
-Later, he was hired to work at their creation department.
-He designed Conectiva Linux's interface.
-His first KDE job was a splash screen, done in free time.
-Helio Castro sent it to KDE-Look, introducing Everaldo and KDE community to each other.
+In 2000, he made icons for Conectiva as a freelancer.
+Later, he was hired to work in their creation department.
+He designed Conectiva's Linux interface.
+His first KDE job was a splash screen, which he did in his free time.
+Helio Castro sent it to KDE-Look, introducing Everaldo and the KDE community to each other.

 Crystal

-Everaldo's signature style is the distinctive "crystal" look, mainly consisting of icons that appear to be made of highly reflective surfaces.
+Everaldo's signature style is known as a "crystal" look.
+It consists of icons that appear to be made of highly reflective surfaces.
 The Crystal Icons theme that he created for KDE has been used in many different applications and websites.
-Crystal made a large impact on KDE and also boosted the mindshare of SVG icons on the desktop.
-Coelho would later create the Crystal Clear icon set, where the icons also appear to have a certain transparent quality.
+Coelho would later create the Crystal Clear icon set, where the icons also appear to be transparent.

-When Everaldo started to work on Conectiva Linux 8, his intention was to create customized icons.
+When Everaldo started to work on Conectiva Linux 8, he wanted to create customized icons.
 Conectiva wanted to attract both Windows XP and Mac OS X users.
 This inspired him to focus on an intermediate concept of icons, "between realism of Mac OS X and cartoon colored style of XP".
 The result was the Crystal Icon set.

 Before 2001, the default icon theme for KDE was Torsten Rahn's HiColor.
-In 2001, Frank Karlitschek came up with the website "KDE-Look", which introduced Rahn to Everaldo's Crystal.
+In 2001, Frank Karlitschek created the website "KDE-Look", which introduced Rahn to Everaldo's Crystal.
 He discontinued the work on HiColor and joined Everaldo's work on Crystal.
 Crystal SVG became the default icon theme in KDE 3.1.